spanev/linux-80211n-csitool/README.md

 >- SSL error:2006D080:BIO routines:BIO_new_file:no such file: bss_file.c:178
 >sign-file: certs/signing_key.pem: No such file or directory
 >```
 >do not worry.
-The operating system complains that the driver doesn't have a SSL signature.
+The operating system complains, because the driver doesn't have a SSL signature.
 That won't interfere with the driver >installation.
 Therefore, simply ignore that messages.

 ```shell
 $ sudo depmod